‘The Young And The Restless’ Spoilers: Chelsea’s Blindsided, Nick’s Worried, Billy’s Back, And Ravi’s Dejected

 Nick will be concerned about his relationship with Chelsea after she discovered that he’s still digging into the Chloe connection to Adam’s death.
 Young and Restless spoilers note that she’ll text him, wanting to meet up immediately.
 She catches up to him and tears into him, and things get heated until he finally pulls out what he found.
 She still isn’t convinced, however, and she puts him on notice that he’d better not disrupt the wedding.

 Phyllis worked with Ravi to change his look so he could wow Ashley, but Young and Restless spoilers indicate that when he heads to her office, she won’t even notice.
 He’ll feel quite dejected over this, filling Phyllis in on how their efforts were a bust, and she will head to Ash’s office to blast her.
-Phyllis tells Ashley that Ravi was trying to impress her and once Ash is alone, she thinks things over and soon calls Ravi back in and tells him that she’s taking him to a New York conference and the Met.
+Phyllis tells Ashley that Ravi was trying to impress her, and once Ash is alone, she thinks things over and soon calls Ravi back in and tells him that she’s taking him to a New York conference and the Met.

-Billy returns to Genoa City from his meeting in Toronto and Young and Restless spoilers note that she’ll be impressed that he closed the deal.
+Billy returns to Genoa City from his meeting in Toronto, and Young and Restless spoilers note that she’ll be impressed that he closed the deal.
 They’ll talk about the kiss they shared, although she seemingly dismisses it as just a moment where they got swept away.
-Billy will suggest that they blow off work in order to spend time with the kids together and he manages to convince her to say yes.
+Billy will suggest that they blow off work in order to spend time with the kids together, and he manages to convince her to say yes.
 They’ll cross paths with Phyllis as they head out, and it sounds as if Phyllis will be left feeling somewhat dismayed.

 Scott and Victor will have some additional discussion on the book project, and Young and Restless spoilers detail that Scott will ask about Adam.
 Victor will express some regrets about how he handled things in the past and he will note that he wishes he hadn’t pit his children against one another.
-Soon Nick arrives and talks to his father about his fight with Chelsea.
+Soon, Nick arrives and talks to his father about his fight with Chelsea.

 Kevin continues to get ready for the wedding, and Chelsea reconnects with Chloe in her room.
 The two share a hug and some emotional moments, but Young and Restless spoilers tease that Chelsea will be left stunned when she searches for some aspirin during a moment alone in the room and comes across black gloves and Adam’s wedding ring.
 Fans will be left hanging at that point on Wednesday’s show, but Y&R teasers share that Chelsea won’t wait long to confront her friend.